tsmith512/callboard/README.md

 - _Schedule:_ A full list of all the events you've defined and countdowns to each.
 This gets the warnings out of your way to see the bigger picture.

+## Support

+If it isn't working, you probably have a formatting or punctuation problem ("syntax error") in the `calls.js` file.
+In a future version, I'm hoping to build a generator to build that file visually so you don't have to futz with any code.

+I cannot promise to support the whole world with this singlehandedly, but if you need some assistance, and I am able, reach out to me on [Twitter][TW] or [file an issue on this project at GitHub][GHI] (if you have a GitHub account).

 ## Known limitations

 I built this for [Zilker Theatre Production's][ZTP] _Oklahoma!_ performance, so